Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: A Matrix Dynamic Factor Model with Stochastic Volatility

-Building on the framework established by \cite{wang2019factor}, we introduce a dynamic factor model for matrix-valued time series.
-We follow the spirit of the approximate dynamic factor model proposed by \cite{chamberlain1983arbitrage} and allow cross-row and cross-column correlations.
-We then incorporate time-varying volatility and outlier adjustments, discuss identification restrictions, and outline the Bayesian priors and estimation process.
-Lastly, we extend the model to include heteroskedastic time-varying volatility.
+Building on the framework of \citet{wang2019factor}, we introduce a dynamic factor model for matrix-valued time series.
+Following the spirit of the approximate factor model of \citet{chamberlain1983arbitrage}, we allow cross-row and cross-column correlations in the idiosyncratic components.
+We then incorporate time-varying volatility and outlier adjustments, present identification restrictions, and outline the Bayesian priors and posterior simulation.
+We close the section by sketching a heteroskedastic extension.